 Safety is everyone's concern.
 Safety starts with learning about a weapon, how it works, how to handle it, how to use it, and how to store it.
-Learn all these things and become proficient at always being safe.
+Learn all of these things and become proficient at being safe at all times.